LaserIO-UEL/LaserIO-UEL/README.md

 # LaserIO Unofficial Extended Life
 A fork of LaserIO which aims to:
 - Add new features
-- Support the 1.20.1 version of LaserIO
+- Be compatible with and support the 1.20.1 version of LaserIO
 - Cleanup and optimize

 As Direwolf20, the creator of LaserIO, said: "Can't have DireWire without Wires!"...
 We think?